 Psyched that you folks all loved it Nate.
 It's an incredible spot with some fun but sick knobaliciousness happening.
 As it's located high at the 3300 foot level, it really comes into its own in the heat of the summer when Smith Rock is cooking and too hot to do anything but sip umbrella drinks in the shade by the Eagle Crest Resort golf courses or swimming pools.

-There are some lonely Fixe stainless sport anchor rap stations that don't have bolts to them off to the right (see photo).
+There are some lonely Fixe stainless sport anchor rap stations that don't have bolts to them off to the right (see photo, anchors marked with XX).
 These are "want ta be routes".
-If you find an anchor set and get in the mood, please feel free to bolt and finish the line.
+If you find an anchor set and get in the mood, please jump in, bolt and finish the line.
 I uploaded a picture showing those anchors I put in.
 I was planning on doing them but just finally ran out of mental juice and wanted to get back to actually climbing.
-(I like climbing cracks and there are none within miles of this spot:-)
+(I like climbing cracks and there are none within miles of this spot:-) They need to get done, so Git her dun!!!
+We were using 1/2" x 6-1/2 or 7" long stainless steel wedge anchors, I have some left over if you need some contact me and I'll make you a deal.

 The general rule of thumb that Ben wanted and is now tradition is that if anyone thinks an existing route needs bolts, discuss it with the others currently climbing out there and put them in.
 BAMM:-)!
 Just do it.
 Although in other places the tradition is that the FA party gets consulted, Ben had wisely suggested that the more appropriate group to consult for this location is whomever the active/current folks hanging and climbing out here are.
 I agree and think it's a better tradition than trying to find the FA and asking permission.
 Given the more remote nature of the area more bolts are better than less, and some of the early routes we did just need more bolts anyway.
 Given that perfect clipping stances of last year can become tomorrows no place to rest stance in 2 seconds or less, it is even more critical to pull the trigger on a new bolt (so to speak LOL) fast.
 Just make sure that whomever the current locals or fanatic fans are, they get asked before you drill.
 Don't make it a big deal if someone else pulls the trigger without asking you your opinion and if they put in an extra bolt you don't like, simply don't clip it.